sampsyo/bril/docs/tools/bench.md

 * `quadratic`: The [quadratic formula][qf], including a hand-rolled implementation of square root.
 * `recfact`: Compute *n!* using recursive function calls.
 * `sieve`: Print all prime numbers up to *n* using the [Sieve of Eratosthenes][sievee].
+* `sum-sq-diff`: Output the difference between the sum of the squares of the first *n* natural numbers and the square of their sum.

 Credit for several of these benchmarks goes to Alexa VanHattum and Gregory Yauney, who implemented them for their [global value numbering project][gvnblog].